Bendat/autometa/documentation/website/docs/getting-started/authoring.md

 Ensure your world export is a function or object factory passed into `.withWorld(...)`, and keep DTO builders/assertions on the world or app to avoid refetching them every step.

+### Parent worlds and inheritance

+If you register feature/rule/scenario-outline hooks, Autometa can create worlds for those scopes and pass them as `context.parent` when creating nested worlds.

+- Use `WORLD_INHERIT_KEYS` to copy specific parent values into the child world.
+- A non-enumerable `world.ancestors` array is also attached (nearest parent first) for debugging or advanced use cases.

 ## Parameters & custom expressions

 Register advanced cucumber parameters by exporting a `ParameterTypeDefinition[]` next to your steps and passing it to `.parameterTypes(...)`: